 - Books as gifts: Do some research on good Christian fiction that contains some Gospel truth.
 Some recommended This Present Darkness by Frank Peretti as an example.
 Someone else recommended Max Lucado’s Christmas Kids Books – knowing that the parents are likely to read the books as well.

-- If there is no Christian Book Store near you and you can not order your tracts online, your local card shop probably carries Hallmark’s “Card Books” which some have mentioned as suitable.
+- If you find it difficult to order online, your local card shop probably may carry Hallmark’s “Card Books” which some have mentioned as suitable.

 - Bible: A nicely bound, easy to read Bible, with the person’s name and giver’s name inscribed on the inside cover by a hobby-calligrapher or done up tastefully using a suitable computer font.
 Consider hi-liting some suitable Gospel verses and using a few Post-It tags to make the Scriptures easy to find for people who know very little about the big book.